-Everyone is talking about a new metabolism study published on August 13, 2021 in Science.
+Everyone is talking about a new metabolism study published in August 2021.

 There’s a reason why – this new research, looking at how aging impacts metabolism, is groundbreaking.

 It shows us how little we know about metabolism, and how many things we thought we knew, were probably wrong.

 For example, we have always thought that as we age, our metabolic rate goes down.
 One theory says that when we hit 35, our metabolism decreases by a few percentage points every year.

 Also, common knowledge dictated that when women hit menopause, they often gain weight because of a metabolic dip due to estrogen loss.
 Or at least, that’s what we hypothesized (because it was never actually proven that lack of estrogen is the reason for menopausal weight gain).

 But are these beliefs really true?
 Or has this latest metabolism study just smashed them to bits?

 Let’s take a look.